jjparker34/PFFpressureplot/README.md

 # PFFpressureplot
 2022 NFL and College PFF clean and pressure grades for QBs, with league averages and Min.
-Dropback(to get rid of non-Qbs) Looks like this!:
+Dropback(to get rid of non-Qbs)\n

+Looks like this!:
 ![image_2023-07-24_180534419](https://github.com/jjparker34/PFFpressureplot/assets/123410317/2d9dc0b8-5f3b-4c53-9541-621efe3439c5)